Skip to main content

 Music can serve as an excellent tool in establishing and maintaining positive routines for children.
 If your child is struggling with bedtime or wake-up routines, hopefully some of these tips will have your family resting a little easier!

 To help you in this process, we've assembled a diverse range of Spotify playlists, each uniquely tailored to address specific needs such as stimming, sensory overload, panic attacks, and calming moments.
-To access our playlists, click here.
+To access our playlists, click Access our playlists.